open-mmlab/mmpretrain/docs/tutorials/config.md

 Some intermediate variables are used in the configuration file.
 The intermediate variables make the configuration file clearer and easier to modify.

 For example, `train_pipeline` / `test_pipeline` is the intermediate variable of the data pipeline.
 We first need to define `train_pipeline` / `test_pipeline`, and then pass them to `data`.
-If you want to modify the size of the input image during training or testing, you need to modify the intermediate variables of `train_pipeline` / `test_pipeline`.
+If you want to modify the size of the input image during training and testing, you need to modify the intermediate variables of `train_pipeline` / `test_pipeline`.

 ```python
 img_norm_cfg = dict(